 - Place covered bulbs on a hot grill, over indirect heat, for approximately 40 minutes (this will vary based on the exact size of your bulbs).
 Then open the foil and use your finger to test if they’re done.
 They should be nice and soft to the touch when roasted through.

-- Remove and serve!
-Using a small knife or cocktail fork, gently remove the individual cloves from the skins and serve over bread or in your favorite recipes.
+- Remove and serve this delicious treat!
+Using a small knife or cocktail fork, gently remove the individual roasted garlic cloves from the skins and serve over bread or in your favorite recipes.

 How to serve Grill Roasted Garlic